Creating custom ARIA widgets

 </div>

-Complex Components
+### Complex Components

 These are components involve multiple functionalities, states, or even nested components.
 These are designed to handle more complex interactions

-A combobox can take the form of a widget that supports editing or typing, or it can be in the form of a widget that only displays content.
-A common component is the calender or datepicker.
+A `combobox` can take the form of a widget that supports editing or typing, or it can be in the form of a widget that only displays content.
+A common component is the `calender` or `datepicker.`

-Best Accessibility Practices for using role="combobox"
+#### Best Accessibility Practices for using `role="combobox"`

-role "combobox"must have the βaria-controlsβ attribute to communicate to assistive technologies the relationship between thecomboboxand the popup elementThe element with the
+2. &#x20;The element with the `role "combobox"` must have the ‘aria-controls’ attribute to communicate to assistive technologies the relationship between the `combobox` and the popup element

-role "combobox"must have an "aria-expanded"attribute to communicate to assistive technologies the shown and hidden states of the popup elements.Tabindex (tabindex=β0β) must be implemented to ensure the elements are focusable and are included in the tab order of your website.
+4. Tabindex (tabindex=”0”) must be implemented to ensure the elements are focusable and are included in the tab order of your website.

 **How to Fix with Flowy**

-Determine the element(s) on your web page that requires a user to select a value from a predefined set list of options presented in a
+1. Determine the element(s) on your web page that requires a user to select a value from a predefined set list of options presented in a `dropdown` list or popup item.

-dropdownlist or popup item.Identify the appropriate elements that contain items that users can select a value from a predefined set list of options presented in a
+2. Identify the appropriate elements that contain items that users can select a value from a predefined set list of options presented in a `dropdown` list or popup item.

-popup/dropdownelement is visible, aria-expanded is set to true.Provide accessible labels(names) with the βaria-labelβ or βaria-labelledbyβ attributes so that assistive technologies can understand the purpose of the checkboxes.
+8. Provide accessible labels(names) with the ‘aria-label’ or ‘aria-labelledby’ attributes so that assistive technologies can understand the purpose of the checkboxes.

-Click rock and roll and thatβs it.
+9. Click rock and roll and that’s it.

-Sample Code Snippet for Implementing a Combobox Using ARIA.
+#### Sample Code Snippet for Implementing a `Combobox Using ARIA.`

 <!-- ARIA combobox -->